Will Benson Preview, Player Props: Reds vs. Mariners

 Will Benson At The Plate

-- Benson is hitting .261 with 12 doubles, six triples, eight home runs and 36 walks.
+- Benson is batting .261 with 12 doubles, six triples, eight home runs and 36 walks.

-- Benson has picked up a hit in 48.8% of his 86 games this year, with more than one hit in 15.1% of those games.
+- Benson has reached base via a hit in 43 games this year (of 87 played), and had multiple hits in 13 of those games.

+- In eight games this season, he has hit a long ball (9.2%, and 2.9% of his trips to the plate).

-- Benson has had at least one RBI in 17.4% of his games this year (15 of 86), with two or more RBI seven times (8.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 17.2% of his games this season, Benson has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in two contests.

-- He has scored in 33 games this year (38.4%), including multiple runs in seven games.
+- He has scored in 33 of 87 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.